 Having a tooth knocked out is a source of litigation.
 Your surgeon will have you sign a waiver so they are not liable if it happens.

-Before undergoing general anesthesia surgery, have your dentist make a thin, custom-fit clear biteguard that you can wear during your surgery.
+Before undergoing general anesthesia surgery, have your dentist make a thin, custom-fit clear biteguard or retainer that you can wear during your surgery.
 This thin plastic is similar to an Invisalign retainer.
 Weaker teeth that are at risk of being knocked out will be connected to and supported by the stronger teeth.
-This is highly recommended if you have had gum disease, or if you’ve had a lot of dental work (multiple crowns, bridges, fillings, etc.)The solution and prevention that I suggest is a biteguard.
-Would you rather spend a couple hundred dollars on a preventive biteguard, or a thousand dollars on a crown, or several thousand on an implant if you lose a whole tooth?
+This is highly recommended if you have had gum disease, or if you’ve had a lot of dental work (multiple crowns, bridges, fillings, etc.)The solution and prevention that I suggest is a retainer.
+Would you rather spend a couple hundred dollars on a preventive retainer, or a thousand dollars on a crown, or several thousand on an implant if you lose a whole tooth?

-Tell your surgeon and anesthesiologist that you’ll be wearing the biteguard during surgery.
+Tell your surgeon and anesthesiologist that you’ll be wearing the retainer during surgery.
 Place it on your teeth before you are sedated, and you can leave it there until you have recovered and woken up later.
 It is thin enough that it won’t interfere with the intubation process.
 This can give you–and your anesthesiologist–peace of mind that your teeth won’t be damaged.
 You can focus on recovering from surgery instead of worrying about a broken tooth.